alexware69/Calcula-Pro/README.md

 #
 > [!NOTE]
-> To open Calcula Pro in "Quote Only" mode, create a shortcut with this command and place it on the desktop.
+> To open Calcula Pro in "quote only" mode, create a shortcut with this command and place it on the desktop.
 Set permissions as needed.
 > For **Windows**: ```"Calcula Pro.exe" /args --quoteonly```
 > For **MacOS**: ```open /Applications/Calcula\ Pro.app --args -quoteonly```